-Tips for Being a Successful Student, Who Just so Happens to Have MS
+Tips for Being a Successful Student Who Happens to Have MS

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The MultipleSclerosis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.